-€'000 31.12.2020 31.12.2021
+€'000 31.12.2021 31.12.2022

-Executive Committee compensation 3,620 4,760
+Executive Committee compensation 4,760 5,077

-Executive Committee benefits in kind 42 64
+Executive Committee benefits in kind 64 71

-Attendance fees paid to directors 42 42
+Attendance fees paid to directors 42 63

-Total amount of compensation and benefits paid to executives and directors 3,704 4,865
+Total amount of compensation and benefits paid to

+executives and directors 4,865 5,211

 The parent company Loxam SAS concluded a services contract with the company DPZ Partners which holds part of the share capital of Loxam SAS.
 This contract was concluded under normal market conditions.
-The services provided to this contract were billed to Loxam SAS for an amount of €1.0 million in 2021 against €1.2 million in 2020.
+The services provided to this contract were billed to Loxam SAS for an amount of €1.2 million in 2022 against €1.0 million in 2021.

 The SCI Ellipse, subsidiary of DPZ Partners, has entered into a ten-year lease agreement with Loxam for the rents of the office building Le Cap, based in La Défense.
-Loxam SAS rents the entirety of the building for an annual rent of €4.1 million and related taxes for €0.8 million.
+Loxam SAS rents the entirety of the building for an annual rent of €4.2 million and related taxes for €0.9 million against €4.1 million and related taxes for €0.8 million in 2021.